me701/homework_parallel/README.md

 A C++ implementation is provided in `midpoint.cc` and can be compiled using `g++ -O3 midpoint.cc -o midpoint`.

+Note, because this document uses math notation, you might like to [view it on StackEdit](https://stackedit.io/viewer#!url=https://raw.githubusercontent.com/me701/homework_parallel/main/README.md).

 ## Problem 1.

 Adjust the given program to  estimate the number of GFLOP/S your machine